iCliniq Logo

 Welcome to icliniq.com.

 I read your query and can understand your concern.
 Here, I assume that you do not have any bleeding disorder.
-It seems initial blood clot after the extraction was dislodged due to some reason and the bleeding continued.
-Yes, putting padded pressure on the socket is the right thing to do in such condition.
+It seems the initial blood clot after the extraction was dislodged for some reason, and the bleeding continued.
+Yes, putting padded pressure on the socket is the right thing to do in such a condition.
 Further, do not spit or gargle for 24 hours.
-Do not eat hot food, coffee or tea too.
+Do not eat hot food or drink coffee or tea either.
 Do not sip through a straw.
-Consume more of cold things, like ice cream and apply ice packs from outside.
-As the bleeding has stopped, the clot has been reformed, and slight oozing of blood from the site is normal for two to three days.
+Consume more cold things, like ice cream, and apply ice packs from outside.
+As the bleeding has stopped, the clot has been reformed, and a slight oozing of blood from the site is normal for two to three days.
 Brush lightly near that area.
-And follow-up with your dentist after seven days of extraction.
-Hope it helps.
-Regards.
+And follow up with your dentist after seven days of extraction.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!